mkitchingh/smtp-relay/README.md

 # SMTP Relay

-A Windows service and GUI tool to relay mail securely.
+A Windows service with GUI to relay mail securely.